 - flexible teaching to adapt planning and revisit learning objectives for identified pupils

-- alternative ways of recording – use of ICT software/ thinking maps/ photographs and learning journals
+- alternative ways of recording – use of ICT software/ thinking maps/mind maps/word maps, photographs and learning journals

 - provide dyslexia friendly classrooms which include clearly labelled resources, word mats/ words walls/ writing frames/coloured overlays